How to help your supply teachers to be even better

 5. Tell supply teachers the key locations

-You do point out the toilets and staff room.
-Remember to also point out:
+You point out the toilets and staff room.
+Make sure you also point out:

-Buy a new battery, ask you IT technician to install more RAM or buy a new laptop.
-Teaching unfamiliar classes is hard enough without the handicap of ancient laptops.
+Ask your IT support to install a new battery or more RAM or buy a new laptop.
+Teaching unfamiliar classes can be tricky without the handicap of bad laptops.

 B: Advice for Teachers